AkashCherukuri/Image-Colorization/README.md

 To solve this problem, we initialize `b` as earlier but `w` is initialized with mean 0 and standard deviation of `1/sqrt(n)` where n is the number of inputs.

+# Universality of Neural Networks

+This is a very important mathematical analysis (which I shall not write here for the sake of brevity) that neural networks (even simple ones with a single hidden layer) can compute any function with relative precision given enough time to train.

+The approximation is better when there are more neurons used in the hidden layer.
+Also, we get an approximated continuous function as a result of estimating a discontinuous function by this method.

 ## Resources used